chriscauley/intro_to_programming/DAY2.md

 ## A few string methods

 Last week we asked for a `raw_input` where we wanted a number.
-If the user enters an invalid value, the trying to turn the input into an integer results in a `ValueError`.
+If the user enters an invalid value, then trying to turn the input into an integer results in a `ValueError`.

 ```python
 >>> some_number =raw_input("Enter a number: ")